souffle-lang/souffle-lang.github.io/pages/docs/components.md

 ```
 two different instances are generated whose relation's attribute
 are either of type `number` or `float`.
 Internally,
-Souffle produces the program showing the different attribute types
+Soufflé produces the program showing the different attribute types
 of the instantiated relations `TheAnswer`.
 ```
 .decl numberInstance.TheAnswer(x:number)     // relation of numberInstance